 “The 21st century needs to be the era of a revolution where we stop defining a woman by her physical characteristics; we are more than the colour of our skin or the hair on our upper-lip”

 Natasha Diddee is an author of a book called Foursome, and has been featured in Vogue India for documenting what she cooks on her Instagram page.
 Inspiring her followers to choose a healthy diet and lifestyle has shown Diddee that eating habits are at the core of beauty.

 “I think the colour of your skin doesn’t reflect on beauty.
 I believe that by eating right, your skin glows, no matter what colour.
 I have good skin because of my eating habits & I’m hoping that my followers benefit from my feed.”

-Diddee has noticed a large change in the Desi beauty community where women are starting to be more confident in their own skin than past generations.
+Diddee has noticed a large change in the South Asian beauty community where women are starting to be more confident in their own skin than past generations.
 She said it’s a liberating feeling to know Indian women are comfortable with getting creative with their self-expression.

 “Indian women are embracing their bodies and are reinventing our traditional sarees by wearing modern unconventional blouses.
 We’re not afraid of colour & are open to both Western & Indian trends.”

 Priyanka Gupta is changing the fitness community in India with each workout she posts to her YouTube channel, blog, and Instagram page.
 Growing up, Gupta said she felt low in confidence because the Desi beauty standards pressured her to look and behave a certain way.
 Fast forward to now, Gupta said she has grown to feel more confident with how she defines beauty.